About Me

 Play-by-Play Broadcaster, Multi-Media Journalist

-As a student, I immersed myself in new forms of media.
-I worked as a producer and reporter for KOMU 8 News in Columbia, the only University-run news station in the country.
-Furthermore, while enrolled in a drone journalism course, I passed the FAA Part 107-B exam and received my Commercial Drone Pilot License.
+During my time at Mizzou, I immersed myself in emerging forms of media.
+I gained hands-on newsroom experience as a producer and reporter for KOMU 8 News in Columbia [See Here]–the only university-owned and operated network affiliate in the nation.
+Additionally, I completed a drone journalism course and earned my FAA Part 107-B certification as a licensed Commercial Drone Pilot.

-Outside of the classroom, I joined the Mizzou Digital Marketing Team and the Iota Mu chapter of Theta Chi Fraternity.
-I furthered my participation in both organizations by stepping into leadership roles.
-With the MDMC, I joined the executive board as the Treasurer.
-I helped secure university funding to send our team to Baylor University twice to compete in the National Collegiate Digital Marketing Championships, among other duties.
+Beyond the classroom, I became actively involved in campus organizations, including the Mizzou Digital Marketing Team and the Iota Mu chapter of Theta Chi Fraternity.
+In both, I stepped into leadership roles.
+As the Treasurer of the MDMC executive board, I helped secure university funding that enabled our team to travel to Baylor University twice to compete in the National Collegiate Digital Marketing Championships, among other responsibilities.

 My baseball broadcasting career began with the Burlington Bees of the Prospect League, where I served as a Broadcaster and Media Relations Assistant.
-My broadcast partner, Kyle Schmidt, and I were on the call for over 70 games in the 2023 season.
-Along with management, we implemented the first radio-broadcasting system for road games since the team was cut from the Midwest League (High A) during the COVID-19 pandemic.
+Alongside my broadcast partner, Kyle Schmidt, I called over 70 games during the 2023 season.
+In collaboration with management, we implemented the first radio-broadcasting system for road games since the team's transition out of the Midwest League (High A) during the COVID-19 pandemic.

-I furthered my career when I accepted a role as the Play-by-Play voice of the Martinsville Mustangs of the prestigious Coastal Plain League.
-In two years, I have been on the call for 95 games, both at home on FloSports and on the road on Mustangs Radio.
-Following my first year, I was named the CPL's 2024 Broadcaster of the Year, marking the first time the Mustang organization had received that award.
+I then advanced my career as the Play-by-Play voice of the Martinsville Mustangs in the prestigious Coastal Plain League.
+Throughout two seasons, I have been on the air for 95 games, both at home on FloSports TV and on the road via Mustangs Radio.
+Following my first season, I was honored as the CPL's 2024 Broadcaster of the Year–the first time a Mustang broadcaster received this recognition.
+During my second season, I advanced into the role of Broadcast Director and led our crew each day en route to earning the CPL's 2025 Broadcast Stream of the Year–again marking the first time Martinsville received the award.

-My second year with Martinsville has come to a close, and I graduated from the University of Missouri in May 2025 with a BA in Broadcast Journalism.
-I am now looking forward to pursuing my lifelong passion for broadcasting baseball at the professional level.
+As my second season with the Martinsville Mustangs concludes, I also celebrate graduating from the University of Missouri in May 2025 with a BA in Broadcast Journalism.
+I am excited to continue pursuing my lifelong passion for broadcasting baseball at the professional level.

 Thank you for visiting my website!
 Take a look at the pages above to view PxP reels and other multimedia examples.
-You can find contact information at the bottom of the page, and additional materials are available if you'd like.
-Thanks again for stopping by, and take care!
+You can find contact information at the bottom of the page, and additional materials are available upon request.
+I appreciate your time and interest, take care!

 - Riley Trapp